 of his game.
 Unfortunately, the recordings of that glorious voice and

 his fingers dancing on the McCann are all but non-existant.
-Here he is performing Barker & Galipeau's Arnold the Armadillo.
+There is one YouTube video of him on a folkie show, Horses Sing None of It.
+Also this recording of him performing Barker & Galipeau's Arnold the Armadillo.
 Some of his arrangements are online here.
 He is missed.

 Bob McQuillen - 2/6/2014

 On the left is Bob knocking out For Ireland, I'd Tell Not Her Name with Deanna Stiles at the Saturday Night concert in 2008 (photo: Bob Beimers, Whistle at the end, Doug Creighton).

 How do you roundup the life of the grand old man of New England contra

 dance music?
 Ex Marine, ex-high school shop teacher, eagle-eyed

 Bob Mc Quillen,who touched, listened and gave to everyone he met.
 Who

 came to folk festivals in an old bread van with an upright acoustic

 piano in the back (and a fold down bunk above it)....then opened the

 doors and began to play backup to any and all...'Whatcha got to play,